-If you are seeking a new business policy that will help you recover from accidents, injuries and other business risks, a member agent specializing in commercial insurance can help.
-Find an agent near you to secure your assets and get peace of mind.
+If you are seeking a new business policy that will help you recover from accidents, injuries and other business risks, an agent specializing in commercial insurance can help.
+Find an independent insurance agent near you to secure your assets and get peace of mind.

 Most Common Business Insurance Claims

-- General liability
+- Product liability

 When Should You File a Business Insurance Claim?

-You should comprehensively report the damages to your own business property as well as damages to any third-party assets in the incident.
-If you work with a Trusted Choice member agent, you will be in good hands.
+You should comprehensively report the damage to your own business property as well as damage to any third-party assets in the incident.
+If you work with an agent, you will be in good hands.
 Your agent will help you to navigate the claims process as quickly and painlessly as possible.

 Here are some guidelines on how to systematically file claims for damage to your business assets.

-It probably goes without saying, but be sure to call for emergency services if there is severe damage, someone is injured, or if there is an ongoing hazard.
+- Assess the situation and contact emergency services: It probably goes without saying, but be sure to call for emergency services if there is severe damage, someone is injured, or if there is an ongoing hazard.
 Complete the required police reports and be sure to retain a copy of any reports for your own records and for your insurance company.

-Provide all details of the incident to your insurance agent, including any data that will support your claim.
-The records you provide could be anything from the findings of a forensic accountant to documentation of cyber-crimes or pictures of an on-the-job accident.
+- Contact your insurance agent: Provide all details of the incident to your insurance agent, including any data that will support your claim.
+The records you provide could be anything from the findings of a forensic accountant to documentation of cybercrimes or pictures of an on-the-job accident.
 Your agent will assist you with any paperwork that needs to be completed to start the claims process.

-The insurance company will assign an insurance adjuster to your claim.
-The adjuster is responsible for verifying damages and providing guidance as you proceed.
-In the event of a small claim, your adjuster may settle the claim at the time of a visit to your work site.
-For a large claim, such as a work place fire, a severe worker injury, cyber-crimes, fraud or embezzlement, typically an investigative process will be required to gather all of the pertinent information before the insurance company can settle the claim.
+- Work with the adjuster: The insurance company will assign an insurance adjuster to your claim.
+The adjuster is responsible for verifying damage and providing guidance as you proceed.
+In the event of a small claim, your adjuster may settle the claim at the time of a visit to your worksite.
+For a large claim, such as a workplace fire, a severe worker injury, cybercrimes, fraud or embezzlement, typically an investigative process will be required to gather all of the pertinent information before the insurance company can settle the claim.

 Important Safety Measures to Prevent Loss

 The security and safety of your business can prevent many business insurance claims in the first place.
 Make sure you have safety protocols in place and clearly communicate these to your employees.